zenstackhq/zenstack-docs/blog/nest-api/index.md

 }
 ```

-After running `npx zenstack generate` again, you can serve spec through a "docs" endpoint or load it into SwaggerUI.
+After running `npx zenstack generate` again, you can serve the spec through a "docs" endpoint or load it into SwaggerUI.

 ## Conclusion

 Thank you for taking time to read this article.
-The completed project including the three approaches can be found here: [https://github.com/ymc9/nestjs-prisma-blog-app](https://github.com/ymc9/nestjs-prisma-blog-app).
+The completed project with the implementation of the three approaches can be found here: [https://github.com/ymc9/nestjs-prisma-blog-app](https://github.com/ymc9/nestjs-prisma-blog-app).

-These approaches progressively reduce the amount of code that we write and delegate more work to the toolkit.
-Which one is really better might be more a matter of taste.
-Some peoople prefer verbosity over hidden magic, which others are unable to resist elegancy and exquisiteness.
+These approaches progressively reduce the amount of code we write and delegate more work to the toolkit.
+Which one is better might be more a matter of taste.
+Some prefer verbosity over hidden magic, while others cannot resist elegance and exquisiteness.
 Join our [discord server](https://discord.gg/Ykhr738dUe) to share your thoughts!
 If you find the ideas behind ZenStack interesting, please [give it a star](https://github.com/zenstackhq/zenstack) so more people can find it.

 Happy coding!